burcakotlu/GLANET/docs/source/datadrivencomputationalexperiments.rst

 +--------------------+------+-------+-------+

 For **wIF**

 Experiments in K562 and GM12878 cell lines for H3K27me3 resulted in power of 1 and Type-I error of 0 in all parameter settings.

+**Activator elements**

+For **woIF**

+For **wIF**

+By using wIF option, Type-I error and power both have decreased.

+This is valid for both of the cell lines (GM12878 and K562), and under all scenarios of non-expressed (CompletelyDiscard, TakeTheLongest) genes and expressed (Top5, Top10, Top20) genes.
+Type-I error has decreased for both activator and ambiguous elements whereas power has decreased only for ambiguous elements.
+Furthermore, in some cases, decrease in Type-I error has made Type-I error less than pre-set significance level, |agr|.

+All the cases where Type-I error has made a change w.r.t. pre-set significance level, |agr| are given below:
+In other words, Type-I error has decreased such that it has become less than or equal to significance level, |agr| however it was greater than pre-set significance level in woIF:

+H3K9me3 (Ambiguous) ---- GM12878, non-expressed genes (Completely Discard), (NOOB,wGCM), Type-I error has become equal to significance level of |agr| = 0.001
+H3K4me3  ---- GM12878, non-expressed genes (TakeTheLongest), (EOO,wGCM), Type-I error has become less than significance level of |agr| = 0.05
+H3K4me1 (Ambiguous)  ---- K562, non-expressed genes (Completely Discard), (NOOB,wGCM), Type-I error has become less than significance level of |agr| = 0.05
+H3K4me1 (Ambiguous)  ---- K562, non-expressed genes (Completely Discard), (EOO,wGCM), Type-I error has become 0.004 whereas significance level of |agr|is 0.001
+H3K9ACB, H4K20me1 (Ambiguous)  ---- K562, non-expressed genes (TakeTheLongest), (EOO,wGCM), Type-I error has become less than significance level of |agr| is 0.05.

 **Figures**